-Samsung’s ultrawide CF791 is a quantum leap forward in monitor tech
+The Samsung CF791 is still the best ultrawide monitor you can buy

 Those quantum dots manage to push the CF791 ahead of the competition, without inflating its price tag.
 For instance, the LG 38UC99 boasts an impressively high brightness level of 300 lux, and a 38-inch screen, but it’s 660:1 contrast ratio doesn’t come anywhere near the CF791’s impressive 940:1 contrast ratio.

+Speaking of contrast, the CF791’s contrast ratio easily eclipses what we saw out of HP’s more recent ultrawide, the Z38c — which topped out at 630:1.
+That’s particularly impressive because the CF791 came out in 2016, and the Z38c came out in early 2018.
+The Z38c does feature slightly better color accuracy, coming in at 2.01 average color error to the CF791’s 2.38.
+It also beats the Z38c in color gamut, hitting 85 of the AdobeRGB spectrum, compared to the Z38c’s top score of 74 percent.

-Even with a lower maximum brightness, the CF791 just seems brighter.
-Its quantum dots make its colors sharper, more vibrant, and much more accurate.
+Even more than a year down the road, the CF791’s quantum dots make its colors sharper, more vibrant, and more accurate.
 Let’s see if we can make them work a little harder with some calibration.

 Wait, it gets better